Skip to content

 REVIEW vs FAILED — the distinction

-OFCS has four terminal states: PASSED, FAILED, REVIEW, SKIPPED.
+OFCS mainly reports PASSED, FAILED, REVIEW, and SKIPPED; the harness also preserves WARNING when OFCS emits an advisory result.
 REVIEW does not mean a test failed.
 It means the test wants a human operator to confirm something the automation cannot — for example, "did the OP show a login screen here?"
 The test runs, takes screenshots, then sits in a WAITING state until someone in the OFCS UI clicks "reviewed".
 Our headless runner records REVIEW when the test reached that state without erroring.

 Why we don't auto-pass REVIEW modules